researchpy/documentation/source/difference_test_documentation.rst

   * **equal_variances**: Boolean to indicate if equal variances are assumed.
   * **independent_samples**: Boolean to indicate if groups and independent of each other.
   * **wilcox_parameters**: A dictionary with optional methods for calculating the Wilcoxon signed-rank test.
 For more information, see `scipy.stats.wilcoxon <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wilcoxon.html#scipy.stats.wilcoxon>`_.
+  * **welch_dof** : A string which indicates how to calculate the degrees of freedom for the Welch's t-test; options are "satterthwaite" (default) and "welch".

 **conduct(return_type = "Dataframe", effect_size = None)**